123porAlan/100_days_of_code/Day_3/README.md

      - Choose a color by typing it.
      - Your fate awaits you behind the chosen door.

-4. **Endings:**
-   - **Yellow Door:**
-     - Congratulations!
-You found the treasure!
-You Win!
-   - **Red Door:**
-     - Oh no!
-You're burned by fire.
-Game Over!
-   - **Other Choices:**
-     - You might encounter wild beasts or a trout attack.
-Beware!

-5. **Other Path:**
-   - If you chose the right path:
-     - Uh-oh!
-You've fallen into a hole with no way out.
-Game Over!

 ## How to Play

 1. Clone the repository: